manuelvillar/sequelize-auto-migrations-ng/README.md

 For more information, use `makemigration --help`, `sequelize --help db:migrate`

 ## TODO:
-* Remove migration files with the same revision number from `migrations` dir.
 * Migration action sorting procedure need some fixes.
 When many foreign keys in tables, there is a bug with action order.
 Now, please check it manually (`--preview` option)
 * Need to check (and maybe fix) field types: `BLOB`, `RANGE`, `ARRAY`, `GEOMETRY`, `GEOGRAPHY`
 * Downgrade is not supported, add it